zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,107.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to our website at ESLPod.com.
-Download a Learnin g Guide for this episode right after you become a member of ESL Podcast.
+Download a Learning Guide for this episode right after you become a member of ESL Podcast.
 You  can also take a look at our ESL Podcast Store with additional courses in Bu siness and Daily English.
 All of our courses can be downloaded immediately.
 There ’s nothing to wait for.
 In fact, you shouldn’t really wait for us to send anyt hing to you because we don’t send our courses in the mail.
 You download them dir ectly from the website.

 This episode is a dialogue between a father and his  daughter about a pet that has died.